obsidiandynamics/jackdaw/README.md

 `KafkaAdmin` is pretty new, only supporting a small handful of methods at this stage:

-* `describeCluster(long timeoutMillis)` — Describes the cluster, blocking until all operations have completed or a timeout occurs.
+* `describeCluster(int timeoutMillis)` — Describes the cluster, blocking until all operations have completed or a timeout occurs.
-* `ensureExists(NewTopic topic, long timeoutMillis)` — Ensures that a given topic exists, creating one if necessary.
+* `createTopics(Collection<NewTopic> topics, int timeoutMillis)` — Ensures that the given topics exist, creating if necessary.
 This method blocks until all operations have completed or a timeout occurs.

 ## Docker and Kubernetes
 We typically do our Kafka testing with Docker — either via Docker Compose or Minikube (local Kubernetes).
 The `${project_root}/stack` directory contains `docker-compose.yaml` and Kubernetes resource files to spin up a small-scale (single-node) ZooKeeper + Kafka cluster locally.